-See "About truncating logs with a VMware backup that protects SQL Server" on page 103.
+See "About truncating logs with a VMware backup that protects SQL Server" on page 111.

-22 Click OK to save the policy.
+- 22 Click OK to save the policy. - 23 Perform a full VMware backup.

 About truncating logs with a VMware backup that protects SQL Server

 The following requirements exist if you want to truncate logs with a VMware backup that protects SQL Server: